By Tom Smith and Alex Wakelam @A_Wakelam

 This short-lived row – known briefly (and unimaginatively) in the world of early modernist Twitter as #proquestgate – has far broader implications.
 Scholars are, at this stage, used to the issues of open access in the world of article publishing.
 Here, one can comfortably argue that publishers have a right to demand payment for the printing of articles and for paying its editorial board.
 However, open access to primary sources is a far more contentious issue.
 ProQuest owns none of the books included in EEBO – by their own admission these images are contributed by the libraries that hold the books which are, in their physical form or in the microfilm, normally open for one and all to read for free.

 This is the issue of who controls, or who has a right to control, the data that historians need to work.
-When the British Library is willing to put in beautiful HD, free to view and free to use, how can we defend the gating of scans of poor-quality 1930s microfilm of centuries–old books, copyrighted by a company that didn’t even make the digitisations?
+When the British Library is willing to put millions of images from its collections online in beautiful HD, free to view and free to use, how can we defend the gating of scans of poor-quality 1930s microfilm of centuries–old books, copyrighted by a company that didn’t even make the digitisations?
 Being affiliated with a university shouldn’t be a requirement to view and read the works that lie at the foundations of public cultural heritage, from the first book printed in English to the works of Milton, Shakespeare, and Pope.
 Can one really put a price tag and a profit margin on cultural heritage, on what should belong to us all?
 While it may not be time for a revolution in the digital library, the aching, antiquated system of ownership is crying out for reform if we are to make historical resources, and not just history, public.

 In defence of publishers